HISTORY OF PRO-CHOICE LIBERTARIANS

-Pro-choice libertarians also got from Ron Paul a promise he would not make abortion a major issue of his campaign.
+Pro-choice libertarians also demanded and got from Ron Paul a promise he would not make abortion a major issue of his campaign.
 After he won the nomination and during his 1998 Presidential campaign, we monitored all news clippings of his media interviews and speeches.
 We found only a couple where Ron Paul was quoted as raising the issue.

 In 1989 pro-choice libertarians in the Washington, DC area were involved in the massive November 12, 1989 “March for Women’s Lives”.
 In the early 1990s some of us were involved in “clinic defense” where we would stand outside women’s health and abortion clinics, getting between abortion prohibitionist fanatics and women seeking to obtain legal medical advice and procedures.

-However, abortion prohibitionists brought into the party by Ron Paul and “moderates” trying to appeal to Republicans to join the party began years of bitter debates and assaults on the Libertarian Party “Women’s Rights and Abortion” plank.
+However, abortion prohibitionists brought into the party by Ron Paul and “moderates” and “reformists” trying to appeal to Republicans to join the party began years of bitter debates and assaults on the Libertarian Party “Women’s Rights and Abortion” plank.

 In 1998 Pro-Choice Libertarians organizer Carol Moore, who had been active for years in online discussions of the issue, ran for secretary of the Libertarian National Committee at the 1998 national convention in Arlington, Virginia.
 She was protesting the current secretary’s past attempts to remove the abortion issue from the platform.
 (Abortion language had remained unchanged in the platform that year, despite efforts to gut it.)
 He was her opponent and so unpopular that the voting went to three ballots before he won again!
-(Note Moore also called for the party to demand impeachment of Bill Clinton for the massacre of the Branch Davidians.
+(Note that Moore also called for the party to demand impeachment of Bill Clinton for the massacre of the Branch Davidians.
 The resolution was brought to the floor and passed and the LP received worldwide media coverage of its demand.)

 In 2002 there again were efforts to change the platform at the Indianapolis convention.
 Pro-Choice Libertarians, now organized online, distributed a letter at the 2002 national Libertarian Party convention in Indianapolis supporting the platform.
 It was signed by some leading libertarians.
 Pro-Choicers were active at the convention, attending the platform committee and distributing literature and buttons.
-As Carol Moore reported in Liberty Magazine“.
+As Carol Moore reported in Liberty Magazine.
 During Platform Committee discussions one member arguing to keep the current platform quoted from the Pro-Choice Libertarians leaflet requesting the LP do just that.
-However, abortion prohibitionists and “moderates” had a new plan, which they promoted widely: reduce the number of planks and making each plank only two or three sentences so that it would not bore or offend potential members.
+However, abortion prohibitionists and “moderates” had a new plan, which they promoted widely: reduce the number of planks and makeg each plank only two or three sentences so that it would not bore or offend potential members.
 Their tactic: vote against every plank in the radical Libertarian Party platform and thereby abolish it!

 In this attack on the whole platform, the Women’s Rights plank passed by only 53%.
 Considering that 73% was the highest percentage garnered by any plank, it is likely that this effort cut down the Women’s Rights plank’s vote total by at least 20 percent.
-So don’t believe any abortion prohibitionist who tries to tell you that delegates almost dumped the plank in 2002!

 That year Carol Moore again ran against that same national secretary, who again had been unsuccessful in changing the platform, to protest the assaults on the plank.
 He beat her on the first ballot this time.